Japanese people in Singapore: Independence era

 The Japanese community began to show significant growth again in the early 1970s, as Japanese businesses shifted manufacturing activities out of Japan into Southeast Asia.
 Since the mid-1980s, the vast majority of Japanese expatriates come to Singapore as families, with the father employed as a manager or engineer, while the wife stays at home with the children.
 A few men come without their families (a practise referred to in Japanese as tanshin funin).
 Within the Japanese community, single women tend to be "doubly marginised": both at the office by Japanese businessmen's restrictive views of the role of women in the workplace, and in social life by the wives of those same businessmen.
 Single Japanese women generally try to minimise their contacts with married Japanese women, even when the two live in the same neighbourhoods.

 The Japanese Association, Singapore (JAS) was established in 1915 and re-established in 1975 to promote exchange and interactions between Japanese and Singaporeans.

+Japan became the top foreign investor in Singapore in 1986.

+In 1988, over 15,000 Japanese work for 600 Japanese companies in Singapore.